maryam-ataei/FreeBSD_with_SEARCH/README.md

 This repository includes the implementation of **TCP SEARCH (Slow start Exit At Right CHokepoint)** in FreeBSD.

+In this version we use both sent bytes and delivered bytes for doing SEARCH analysis to exit slow start.

 ## Files Included

 - `cc_newreno_search.c`